 What happens if we do not get out of Iraq?
 Quite simply, the war will continue.
 Casualties will mount.
 As Generals Robert G. Gard and John H. Johns summarized, "What is worse than soldiers dying in vain is even more soldiers dying in vain."
-Since the McGovern-Polk play was laid before Congress in January 2007, several hundred young Americans have lost their lives and thousands more have suffered grievous wounds and about \$50 billion has been spent without positive result.
-If the war continues, casualties will mount and vast amounts of money will be wasted.
-Moreover, sooner or later, probably in the next election, the American public will revolt against the Congress it has elected.
+Vast amounts of money will be wasted.
+And sooner or later, probably in the next election, the American public will revolt against the Congress it has elected.
 Then we are apt to be forced to "cut and run" as in Vietnam.

 What happens to our "war on terror if we get out of Iraq?
-The Bush administration's current plan, the U.S. National Security Policy, is virtually a declaration of war against any state we believe could rival us.
-Two things are of critical importance about this policy paper:

-First, It is not just rhetoric: it is backed up by operational plans, dedicated military personnel, operating from nearly 400 existing foreign bases with prepositioned weapons and sustained by an already allocated budget and

-Second, the Administration gave the policy statement maximum public exposure.
-The result was that many countries that are not our enemies and which do not favor terrorism, have come to fear us.
+The Bush administration's current plan, the March 6, 2006 U.S. National Security Policy, is virtually a declaration of war against any state we believe could rival us.
+This is not just rhetoric: it is made up of operational plans, dedicated military personnel, operating from nearly 400 existing foreign bases with pre-positioned weapons and sustained by an already allocated budget.
+In the face of what they see, many countries that are not our enemies and which do not favor terrorism, have come to fear us.
 Only those who think they can deter us feel safe.
-Thus, the policy promotes rather than deters acquisition of weapons of mass destruction, encourages preparation for anti-American guerrilla warfare and incites terrorism precisely among those about whom we are most worried.

-Getting out of Iraq intelligently could be the first step in recapturing the respect and cooperation America has traditionally enjoyed.
+Thus, the policy promotes acquisition of weapons of mass destruction, preparation for anti-American guerrilla warfare and, where feasible, terrorism and does so precisely among those about which we are most worried.
+Getting out of Iraq soon and constructively could be the first step in recapturing the respect and cooperation America has traditionally enjoyed.
 It is a step long overdue and for the national interest should be taken soon.